scientific-python/circleci-artifacts-redirector-action/README.md

   there is a single one that you want an artifact path for.
   The default is `"build_docs,build,doc"`, which will look for any jobs with these names and create an artifacts link for them.
+- The `job-title` corresponds to the name of the action job as it will appear on github.
+It is **not** the circle-ci job you want the artifacts for (this is `circleci-jobs`).
+This field is optional.
 - If you have trouble, try [enabling debugging logging](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/managing-a-workflow-run#enabling-debug-logging) for the action by setting the secret `ACTIONS_STEP_DEBUG=true`.